Hamza99-Data/sql_job_analysis_project/README.md

 * **Hadoop and Kafta** also made it to the list with a count of 3 each. other notable skills include **scala**, n**umpy**, **panda**s, and **pyapark**, all having a count of 2.

-### 3. The most in-demand skills for data engineers.
+### 3. The most in-demand skills for data engineers

 This query below retrieve the top 5 most skills sought after in jobs relating to data engineers.